Alana-C/d683-advanced-ai-and-ml/README.md

 _C1. requirements (software, hardware, etc.)_
 C1.
 Requirements to run this AI/ML program are as follows:
+- The complete code of this program, including:
+  - 'data' folder and contents
+  - 'misc' folder and contents
+  - model.py
+  - README.md
+- Python 3.13 or newer
+- A python environment including the following packages:
+  - NumPy
+  - Pandas
+  - Sklearn
+  - MatPlotLib
+- A computer capable of running python 3.13 OR a web-based interface for running python projects

 _C2. instructions to run the AI/ML application_
 C2.
 To run this program,